Shivam-Singh-04/End-To-End-Real-Estate-Price-Prediction-Model/README.md

 3) Number of Convenience Stores: Displays a moderate positive correlation with house price.
 More convenience stores in the vicinity seem to positively affect property prices.
 4) Latitude and Longitude: Both show a weak correlation with house prices.
 Latitude has a slight positive correlation, while longitude has a slight negative correlation .

+Overall, the most significant factors affecting house prices in this dataset appears to be the proximity to station and the number of convenience stores nearby.
+The geographical location (latitude and longitude) and the age of the house seem to have less impact on the price.

+For practical application, we will use Dash Application as a user interface for the model.
+Dash is an open-source framework for building data visualization interfaces.
+We will create the layout of the app using Dash’s HTML and Core Components.
+It includes input fields, buttons, and output display areas.
+Write callback functions to define the interactivity of the app, such as taking user inputs, running the model prediction, and displaying the results.
+Load the model within the app to use for predictions.
+I have also attached the app image for your reference.